Are LASIK and other vision correction procedures covered by insurance?

 As with any treatment or operation there are potential side effects and risks.
 Some of the more common side effects associated with LASIK are: dry eyes, increased sensitivity to light, glare and halos around lights, fluctuating vision, and hazy vision.
 A professional staff member will thoroughly explain the potential risks and benefits of each procedure to you during your pre-op screening appointment.
 You may also want to review the straight-forward Patient's Guide to Refractive Surgery published by the American Academy of Ophthalmology.

 It is important that you have realistic expectations before you decide to undergo any vision correction procedure.
 The vast majority of patients who undergo these procedures are very pleased with the results.
 One study under the guidance of the FDA found that, one year after LASIK treatment, 98% of patients could see 20/20 and 70% could see 20/16 or better without glasses or contacts.

 The goal of any refractive procedure is to reduce the need for glasses or contacts.
 If you expect better vision without glasses or contacts, you will likely be pleased with your results.
 If you expect perfect vision without the need for glasses or contacts, you may be disappointed.

 Which procedure is right for me?

 There are many factors that dictate which procedures are best suited for each individual.
 Some of these factors will be discovered during your pre-operative evaluation.
 Some of these factors are determined by your lifestyle and preferences.
-John Sutphin, MD, our Refractive Surgery Specialist, will discuss the results of your pre-op testing and will ask you about your lifestyle so that you can make the best decision for your particular case.
+Anjulie Quick, MD or John Sutphin, MD, our Refractive Surgery Specialists, will discuss the results of your pre-op testing and will ask you about your lifestyle so that you can make the best decision for your particular case.